 Like Elder Stauffer’s mom had said, the missionaries who were in Congo and Gabon were evacuated that morning but we couldn’t leave the country because the airports were closed.
 The rest of the day we just hung out.

-Friday, we were also hanging out.
+Friday, we were also hanging around.
 We weren’t used to sitting around the apartment all day, and things were getting pretty boring.
 I had printed out the entire Doctrines of Salvation book by Joseph Fielding Smith that Monday thinking I would get to read it for the next six months so I read that.
 We also spent lots of time calling our parents and receiving messages from them about news they heard from the mission Facebook group.
 A big issue with our apartment in Yaoundé is that it didn’t have running water and the mission couple had stopped bringing us water so we didn’t take any showers for those two days.
 Elder Soto said his mom knew someone in Yaoundé who could let us use their shower so that was an idea but we didn’t jump on it.

 Going to the airport the first time

 That day, Friday March 20, at around 5 pm, all the missionaries in Yaoundé packed our luggage and took taxis to the small Yaoundé airport, 30 minutes away from the city.
 We thought to ourselves, “this is it, this is the last we will ever see Africa as missionaries”.
 We arrived at the airport because we were told there would be a plane that would pick us up at 11:45 pm.
-The people at the airport wouldn’t let us in so we had to wait outside until around 10:30 pm when we were informed that no plane was coming so a member in Yaoundé called some taxis and they brought us back to our apartments at 11pm.
+The people at the airport wouldn’t let us inside so we had to wait outside until around 10:30 pm when we were informed that no plane was coming so a member in Yaoundé called some taxis and they brought us back to our apartments at 11pm.

 By this point the missionaries from Congo and Gabon were already safe and sound at home, but we couldn’t even get in an airport.

 On Sunday, me and the other three missionaries in my apartment moved out of our apartment because of the no-water situation and to regroup with the other missionaries.
-I went with my companion Elder Stauffer to the zone leaders’ apartment in downtown.
+I went with my companion Elder Stauffer to the zone leaders’ apartment downtown.

 On Monday March 23, we all went to the airport for the second time.
 This time, they let us inside the airport.
 We just sat with our luggage in the airport.
 Elder Soto and I played chess.
 We had been playing chess a lot and discussing doctrine in our free time in the apartment and at the airport.
 We waited in the airport until 10pm and they told us that no plane was coming so we returned to our apartments tired of the whole charade.